 How to Make a Stretch Effect in Adobe Photoshop

-Take a one-minute look at Cavazos’s process in the steps below.
+Take a one-minute look at Cavazos’s process in this video; the steps are written out below.

 BEFORE YOU START

 Use this sample file if you’d like, or practice with your own.

 Add a photo of a model as a new layer to a Photoshop document.
 Then, add a blank layer above the Background layer, right-click and convert it to a smart object.

 Cavazos selected the Jump layer and used the Single Row Marquee tool to click an interesting spot in the image.
 Then he copied the selection.